 I have been on a sriracha kick lately and happen to find this recipe for these quinoa patties with this great sounding rémoulade, and just had to give it a try.
 And so glad I did because they were delicious!

 This recipe is adapted from Randy Clemens vegan sriracha cookbook called, The Veggie-Lover’s Sriracha Cookbook (affiliate link).
 It’s a great book which includes 50 veggie loving recipes that will be based on fruits, vegetables, grains, legumes and beans – no fake meats – and all will pack a punch with the sriracha chili sauce.

 So without further ado, let’s get to it!

 Ingredients You’ll Need

-Quinoa cakes: The base of the cakes includes quinoa, flour and flax egg.
-A mix of red bell pepper, red onion, celery , and parsley add color, texture and added flavor, along with a few spices such as garlic, old bay, salt and pepper.
-The old bay adds a nice flavor, but if you don’t have it on hand, you’ll still have a nicely flavored quinoa cakes.
+Quinoa cakes: The base of the cakes includes quinoa, flour, and flax egg.
+A mix of red bell pepper, red onion, celery, and parsley add color, texture, and added flavor, along with a few spices such as garlic, old bay, salt, and pepper.
+The old bay adds flavor but can be omitted if you don’t have it on hand and still have nicely flavored quinoa cakes.